indivari/servo-app/README.md

 # SERVO APP

-This is a single page app which can be used to find petrol stations nearby.
+This is a single page web app which can be used to find petrol stations nearby.

 ## Technologies used